eProsima/DDS-Router/docs/rst/user_manual/participants/participant.rst

 .. code-block:: yaml

     participant_1:     # New Participant with Id: 'participant_1'
-      type: simple     # 'participant_1' will be created of type 'simple'
+      kind: simple     # 'participant_1' will be created of kind 'simple'
       extra_configuration: ...

 .. code-block:: yaml

-    simple:     # New Participant with Id: 'simple' and Type: 'simple'
+    simple:     # New Participant with Id: 'simple' and Kind: 'simple'
       extra_configuration: ...

 .. _user_manual_participant_participant_kinds: